StreetSupport/mhp/site/content/how-to-help/_index.md

     ### Are you from a community or voluntary group looking for advice or connections?

-    You can find a lot of advice and guidance on the [Manchester Community Central](https://manchestercommunitycentral.org/support-groups) website, incuding on finding funding, developing a project or connecting with others.
+    You can find a lot of advice and guidance on the [Manchester Community Central](https://manchestercommunitycentral.org/support-groups) website, including on finding funding, developing a project or connecting with others.
 Information and support are also available through Macc’s dedicated telephone information service 0333 321 3021 (open from 10am to 4pm Monday to Friday); or by emailing [info@mcrcommunitycentral.org](mailto:info@mcrcommunitycentral.org)

     For anything else, please email [info@mhp.org.uk](mailto:info@mhp.org.uk)